titaniumnetwork-dev/Ultraviolet-App/README.md

 Please note that UV will not function without HTTPS.
 If you are hosting on Replit or Heroku, this won't be a problem as they provide you with SSL/TLS by default and will automatically apply it to your instance, however if you are attempting to host UV on a different platform, such as a personal server, you **WILL** need to use HTTPS.

+## Static Files

+The static files (frontend) is generated in the Ultraviolet-Static repository.
+See [ultraviolet-static](https://github.com/titaniumnetwork-development/Ultraviolet-Static) for steps for packaging the static files and installing the frontend here.

 ## Configuration

 Configuring Ultraviolet is very simple.
 Simple descriptions of each configurable option are provided as a comment in the block below.
 More detailed documentation can be found just below mentioned block.